SANTA CRUZ COUNTY BAR ASSOCIATION

 The Association has two classes of members: Regular Members and Associate Members.
 Regular

 Members of the Association are those Attorneys at Law admitted to practice law in the State of California who have applied for and been admitted to membership.
 Associate Members are those Attorneys at Law, Allied Professionals, or Law Students, who have applied for and been admitted to associate membership.
 Associate Members have no vote and are not “members” under Corporations Code section 5056.
 Attorneys at Law who are retired or are on inactive status with the State Bar may join the Association as Associate Members.

 Any attorney qualified for membership under Section 2.01 of these Bylaws shall be admitted to membership only by applying in the form and manner that the Board prescribes and by paying the dues specified in Section 2.03.

 Section 2.03.
 The Board shall determine annual dues for both Regular and Associate members.
 Dues shall be payable to membership annually.
 The Board may, in its discretion, reduce dues on a pro-rated basis at certain points during the year.

 Section 2.04.
 A member shall not solely because of membership be personally liable for the Association’s debts, obligations, or liabilities.

 Termination of Membership

-- The member’s voluntary resignation on written request delivered to the Association’s President or Secretary personally delivered or by first-class mail;
+- The member’s voluntary resignation in writing to the Association’s President or Secretary delivered personally, by first-class mail, or by electronic mail;

 - The member’s death;